Gerald-Star/-ServiceNow-Client-Scripts-Project/README.md

-# ServiceNow Client Scripts Project
+# ServiceNow Incident Management - Client Script Flow

 ## Project Overview
 This project demonstrates the creation and execution of ServiceNow **Client Scripts** to enforce specific behaviors and restrictions in the **Incident** table.
 It covers:

-# ServiceNow Incident Management - Client Script Flow

 ServiceNow Incident Management
    │